Go to the Nature Institute’s home page

 Michael Levin: Counter-revolutionary

 Levin has seen deeply into decisive and overlooked problems of biology.
-This means that — and I intend no derogation of his profound insights in saying so — it is particularly revealing of the state of modern biology to see how conventional dogma sets bounds to the solutions he can conceive.
-Despite his desire to frame a new paradigm of causation in living beings, his work does testify to the deeply engrained power of conventional biological thinking.
+It is, therefore, all the more revealing of the state of modern biology to see how conventional dogma sets bounds to the solutions he can conceive.
+Despite his desire to frame a new paradigm of causation in living beings, his work testifies to the deeply entrenched power of conventional biological thinking.
 In fact, at times he seems drawn to the most abstract and least biological aspects of this thinking.

 Counter to what you might have thought based on the preceding descriptions, Levin’s interests center emphatically on machine-like models, control, and prediction.
 (I count forty-eight occurrences of the word “control” in the main body of his article.)
 He repeatedly expresses his confidence in explanatory models based on “top-down” techniques already “exploited very successfully by control theory, cybernetics, computer science, and engineering of autonomous robotics” — and is also impressed by “new developments in information theory that help to rigorously identify and quantify tractable macrostates with maximal causal power”.
 These top-down tools of control could now “enable transformative advances in biomedicine”.